scclark85/train-scheduler/README.md

 # train-scheduler

-Type in train, destination, time, and minutes of train and press submit.
+Type in train name, any destination, (any) time of train, number of minutes for the ride, and press submit.
 You will see the schedule for the train listed above.
+Train information will be saved to firebase database.

 Project includes -
 HTML, CSS, JavaScript, jQuery, Moment.JS, firebase database, and bootstrap.